Chart Color Schemes

 Mernda lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of Mernda is around 26,282, reflecting an increase of 2,913 people since the 2021 Census.
-This growth represents a 12.5% rise from the previous population count of 23,369 people.
-The change is inferred from AreaSearch's estimated resident population of 25,564, based on examination of the latest ERP data release by the ABS in June 2024 and an additional 456 validated new addresses since the Census date.
-This results in a density ratio of approximately 1,103 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Mernda's population growth of 12.5% since the 2021 Census exceeded both national (8.9%) and state averages, marking it as a growth leader in the region.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Mernda's estimated population is around 26,327.
+This reflects an increase of 2,958 people since the 2021 Census, which reported a population of 23,369.
+The change was inferred from AreaSearch's estimation of the resident population at 25,564 following examination of the latest ERP data release by the ABS in June 2024 and an additional 456 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,105 persons per square kilometer.
+Mernda's growth of 12.7% since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
 Natural growth contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends predict exceptional growth for Mernda, placing it in the top 10 percent of national areas.
-By 2041, the suburb is expected to expand by 17,456 persons based on aggregated SA2-level projections, reflecting an increase of 63.7% over the 17-year period.
+Exceptional growth is predicted over the period, with the area expected to expand by 17,456 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 63.4% in total over the 17 years.

 Frequently Asked Questions - Population